Tuesday, November 4, 2025

 Political notes for September

 My father expressed the fears he's the only democrat in Florida, and I looked it up.
-4.3m democrats, 5m republicans, only 55.55%.
+4.3m democrats, 5m republicans, only 55.55% republican.
 Hardly overwhelming to me.

 He said we don't have access to the AI that knows a lot, that's writing code.
 I said if we don't know about it, we can't talk about it.
 He thought we could.
 I said, "Are you a republican now?"
 He laughed at that.